rougier/CNCC-2020/README.md

-Each morning (Monday, Tuesday and Wednesday), from 9am to 10am, we'll try to quickly highlight the main points on each lesson (15mn) and we'll take 45mn to asnwer any questions you may have.
+Each morning (Monday, Tuesday and Wednesday), from 9am to 10am, we'll try to quickly highlight the main points on each lesson (15mn) and we'll take 45mn to answer any questions you may have on the lessons or the project.

 ## The (mini )project